Lehman Wave: Relation to the bullwhip effect

 While the existence of the bullwhip effect has been extensively documented (e.g., Forrester (1961), Sterman (1989), and Lee et al. (1997)) Croson and Donohue (2006), there have been arguments about its existence in the overall economy or in supply chains encompassing numerous companies.
 Cachon et al. (2007) recently argued that no evidence of the existence of the bullwhip effect could be found.
 Fransoo and Wouters (2000) and Chen and Lee (2009) argue that in order to observe the bullwhip effect it is crucial to measure it correctly.
 Both these papers argue that improper aggregation essentially takes away the opportunity to observe the bullwhip effect.
 In the beer distribution game (Sterman, 1989), the bullwhip effect is created by a single pulse.
 In Sterman's experiment, this single pulse is an increase in the demand level.
 In the case of the Lehman Wave that started in September 2008 the single pulse is a synchronized decrease in the target inventory level along the entire supply chain.
 A reduction of inventories under stable or slightly decreasing sales can only be achieved if purchases are reduced or postponed.
 As a consequence of the decision to reduce inventory, therefore, many companies substantially reduced their purchases of supplies or raw materials.
 Obviously, companies further upstream in the supply chain were hit more than companies downstream.
 So the Lehman Wave can be described as a synchronized bullwhip.

 Relationship with debates in economics

-In economics, there has been an ongoing debate whether inventory smoothes production or whether it act as an accelerator of business cycles.
+In economics, there has been an ongoing debate whether inventory smooths production or whether it act as an accelerator of business cycles.
 Feldstein and Auerbach (1976) note that "rarely [does] a study of inventory behavior fail[s] to note that some 75 percent of the cyclical downturn in gross national product from peak to trough can be accounted for by the reduction of business inventories".
 Theoretical explanations of the inventory accelerator effect list aspects of the Lehman Wave phenomenon, such as delay in adjusting forecasts, but do not capture the essential layered structure of the supply chain.
 The latter is a novelty in the reasoning behind the Lehman Wave theory.